jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     def text(argument):
         return None

-  the terminal shows an :ref:`AssertionError`
+  and the terminal shows an :ref:`AssertionError`

   .. code-block:: python

     AssertionError: None != 'I received this message: 1234'

-* I copy the string_ from the terminal and paste it in the `return statement`_ to match the expectation
+* I copy the string_ from the terminal, paste it in the `return statement`_ to match the expectation

   .. code-block:: python